One of the big problems when working with large language models in development environments is context contamination.

 It detected clear problems: poorly positioned buttons, confusing visual hierarchy, weak contrasts, and spatial disorientation.

-The output wasn't vague phrases, but a structured diagnosis with concrete proposals: unify action zones, apply a modern color scheme, and reinforce consistency across all components.
+The output was not vague phrases, but a structured diagnosis with **concrete proposals**: unify action zones, apply a modern color scheme, and reinforce consistency in all components.

-Then, the Laravel-Vue-architect came into play, another Agent specialized in front-back architecture.
+Then, **Laravel-Vue-architect** came into play, another Agent specialized in front–back architecture.

 Its role was to translate those design recommendations into a **technical implementation plan**: create a unified component, centralize logic in a composable, type with TypeScript, and update existing components to align with the new architecture.